Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_settings.md

 Configure the Marketplace to publish your products and expose them to consumers for consumption.

-The platform administrator will use the Amplify Enterprise Marketplace WebUI to configure the settings, including the Marketplace URL, access, and Terms & Conditions.
+The platform Administrator will use the Amplify Enterprise Marketplace WebUI to configure the settings, including the Marketplace URL, access, and Terms & Conditions.

 ## Before you start

-You must have platform administrator credentials.
+You must have platform Administrator credentials.

 ## Objectives